 Hodges University is currently participating in Bright Futures with approximately 10 students utilizing BF funding for their educational costs.

 Hodges University does partner with Florida Pre-Paid and allows students to utilize their FPP funding at their discretion.

 How Do I Apply For Scholarships?

-Award Spring is our electronic scholarship system where students can log in (single sign-on) and fill out the application for any scholarship.
-Prior to applying for a scholarship, students can see detailed information about each of our scholarships and the criteria needed to potentially receive the scholarship.
+Award Spring is our electronic system where students can log in (single sign-on) and fill out the application for any scholarship.
+Prior to applying, students can see detailed information about each of our scholarships and the criteria needed to potentially receive requested funding.
 It’s a great tool that allows students to apply for one or multiple scholarships at the same time.
-We are currently working on upgrading our Award Spring system so students can see even more details about scholarships, criteria needed, deadlines for each scholarship, and when to apply to each scholarship – these upgrades will be coming for the January 2019 session and beyond.
+We are currently working on upgrading our Award Spring system so students can see even more details about scholarships, criteria needed, deadlines for each scholarship application, and when to apply for each scholarship – these upgrades will be coming for the January 2019 session and beyond.

 Scholarship Funding Disclaimer